ecoseller/ecoseller/docs/_docs/administration/installation.md

 Especially, if you're using Docker on Windows, please check that your WSL resource limits meet the requirements.
 If you need to update your WSL resource limits, you can follow [this guide](https://learn.microsoft.com/en-us/windows/wsl/wsl-config).

+If you're meeting the requirements, please try to to run the startup command again.
+If it fails again, please try to run it with `--build` flag.

 # Environment variables
 ecoseller utilizes environment variables to configure various aspects of the backend and recommendation system.
 These environment variables are stored in separate files, namely `docker-compose.env`.
 For the backend it's `src/backend/docker-compose.env` and `src/recommender_system/docker-compose.env` for recommendation system.
 Additionally, the storefront, dashboard, and other services have their environment variables directly specified in the  YAML file for specific docker compose.